 If you were worried about natural disasters when travelling you could consider Europe as it’s generally regarded as a safe zone from earthquakes, hurricanes and active volcanoes due it’s location on tectonic plates.
 Although we obviously aren’t guaranteed against disasters, the British appetite for holiday abroad seems set to increase with the percentage of people taking a foreign holiday this year increasing to 60%, which is the highest level since 2011 according to ABTA’s Holiday Trends Report.

 The sectors connected to the travel industry, such as insurance, recognise that there is still a thirst for travel and are adapting their products to ensure that they offer a wide choice of covers to enable travellers to protect themselves against crisis’ and disasters.
-For example, Insure4Retirement, a specialist Over 50s Home and Travel insurance provider, in partnership with Just Travel Cover, offer a Crisis Response Service with their Ready2Go Gold travel policy.

 The cover includes a dedicated telephone number offering immediate assistance should a disaster occur when travelling.
 The service is provided by S-RM who has a team of crisis response consultants made up of former military, law enforcement and intelligence agency personnel, strategically positioned around the world to provide assistance during a crisis.
 Regardless of the continent you visit, it’s imperative you have insurance in place to protect you, yourself and your luggage as you don’t want to end up needing help abroad without any cover in place.